bagder/daniel.haxx.se/about.md

 ## Royal Academy of Engineering Science

-In October 2025 I was awarded a gold medal by the Swedid Royal Academy of Engineering Science.
+In October 2025 I was awarded a gold medal by the Swedish Royal Academy of Engineering Science.
 Their motivation:

 Daniel Stenberg, software developer, is awarded IVA’s Gold Medal for his